Dynamat installation and pre-wiring for amplifiers

 Instant luxury car

 The difference was immediately apparent upon climbing into the front seat at the end of a pleasant day's work.
 Before we even turned on the stereo, we could "hear" the quiet.
 It felt like being in a professional recording studio.
 I popped in a disc of some of our final and near-final mixes.
-For the first time I could hear bass guitar articulations previously inaudible.
+For the first time I could hear bass guitar articulations that were previously inaudible.
 The upper midrange was much more sculpted and clean, thanks to the reduction in reflections and reverberations.
 I turned the key.
-Engine noise was no problem; I could still hear everything clearly, without notching up the modest volume level, allowing Matt and I to share thoughts - in conversational tones — about what we were hearing.
+Engine noise was no problem; I could still hear everything clearly, without notching up the modest volume level.

 Prewiring for the amplifier installation

-Michael found a location high and to the right of the brake master cylinder with plenty of surface area into which he could drill a hole big enough to accommodate the garden hose-sized power cable we ran from the battery to the rear of the truck.
-The original plan was to put both planned amplifiers (a 4-channel for the 2 sets of speakers and a sub amp) in the cavernous space under the rear bench seats.
-However, Michael astutely demonstrated how the rear seats fold collapse down and fold forward, giving me a Chevy Suburban-like cargo area.
+We found a location high and to the right of the brake master cylinder with plenty of surface area where we could drill a hole big enough to accommodate the garden hose-sized power cable we ran from the battery to the rear of the truck.
+The original plan was to put both amplifiers (a 4-channel for the 2 sets of speakers and a sub amp) in the cavernous space under the rear bench seats.
+However, the rear seats collapse down and fold forward, giving me a Chevy Suburban-like cargo area.
 Given the potential need to haul music gear, I'm sold on the idea of keeping the floor clear.

 I'm open to suggestions.